Arabian ostrich: Relationship with humans

 In Roman times, there was a demand for ostriches to use in venatio games or cooking.
-These birds usually would have come from the North African subspecies rather than from the Arabian one, as the latter was only found in the unruly frontier regions of the Roman Empire, although it is to be noted that much later, the plumes of the Arabian ostrich were considered superior material for hatmaking compared to those of the North African subspecies.
+These birds usually would have come from the North African subspecies rather than from the Arabian one, as the latter was only found in the unruly frontier regions of the Roman Empire, although much later, the plumes of the Arabian ostrich were considered superior material for hatmaking compared to those of the North African subspecies.